hide

 Support

-A word of advice, though: don’t fall into the trap some couples do and not make the effort to make friends in the country you’ve moved to!
+A word of advice, though: don’t fall into the trap some couples do and not make an effort to make friends in the country you’ve moved to!
 It’s easy to become isolated within your own little bubble, but that prevents making the most of being somewhere new.
-Whether you’re a couple of pals or you’re a long-term couple, get out there and mingle!
+Whether you’re a couple of pals or a long-term couple, get out there and mingle!

 Someone to explore with